imperionite/cp1ms1/MS1.md

 ##### Security
 - Employee data should be protected from unauthorized access.
-- API endpoints should have JWT-based authentication.
+- API endpoints should have basic JWT-based authentication.
+- Role-based Access Control (RBAC) was not mentioned or emphasized in Phase 1 initial requirements, so it will not be implemented in this project.

 ##### Scalability
 - The system should be designed to accommodate future phases, including more complex payroll rules and additional employee data fields.